(Un)fair devices: Moving beyond AI accuracy in personal sensing: Methodology

-\textbf{Query Definition.} For the definition of our query, we followed similar terminology with relevant review papers in the fairness literature \cite{le2022survey,caton2020fairness}.
+\textbf{Query Definition.} For the definition of our query, we followed similar terminology with relevant review papers in the fairness literature \cite{caton2020fairness}\footnote{The authors use ``fairness datasets'' as the primary query term along with other terms like ``bias,'' and ``discrimination,'' to narrow down the search.}.
 Additionally, according to Fjeld et al.'s analysis of prominent AI principles documents, \cite{fjeld2020principled}, ``the fairness and non-discrimination theme is the most highly represented theme in our dataset, with every document referencing at least one of its six principles: ``non-discrimination and the prevention of bias'', ``representative and high-quality data'', ``fairness'', ``equality'', ``inclusiveness in impact'', and ``inclusiveness in design'', mostly included in our query's coverage.
 To capture the industrial perspective, we consulted the Responsible Artificial Intelligence (RAI) white papers issued by large tech companies.
 Specifically, Google's\footnote{\url{https://ai.google/responsibilities/responsible-ai-practices/?category=fairness}} and Meta's\footnote{\url{https://ai.facebook.com/blog/facebooks-five-pillars-of-responsible-ai/}} RAI principles talk about ``fairness and inclusion'', Amazon's\footnote{\url{https://aws.amazon.com/machine-learning/responsible-machine-learning/}} RAI principles promote ``diversity, equity, and inclusion'' through ``detecting bias''.
-Similarly, Nokia's\footnote{\url{https://www.bell-labs.com/institute/blog/introducing-nokias-6-pillars-of-responsible-ai/}} RAI fairness pillar talks about ``fairness, non-discrimination, accessibility, and inclusivity'', and Intel's RAI pillars mention ``enabling ethical and equitable AI''.
+Similarly, Nokia's\footnote{\url{https://www.bell-labs.com/institute/blog/introducing-nokias-6-pillars-of-responsible-ai/}} RAI fairness pillar talks about ``fairness, non-discrimination, accessibility, and inclusivity''.
 Thus, an iterative refinement process resulted in the query shown in Figure~\ref{fig:query}.
+Notably, we omit the term ``personal device'' from the final query, as an ablation check\footnote{By ablation, we refer to a controlled query-variation analysis in which additional terms are added to the baseline search query to assess their contribution.
+Specifically, we augmented the device-related component of the query (Figure~\ref{fig:query}, green section) with the terms ``personal device*'' and ``personal sensing'' and re-ran the search for the original time range (2018--2022).
+In both cases, the query returned 523 publications, identical to the baseline query.} showed that adding the terms ``personal device*'' or ``personal sensing'' within the inspected time range did not retrieve any additional publications, indicating that the ubiquitous and wearable computing terminology already provides complete coverage of the relevant literature.